mjohnson518/supernova-web/docs/nova-docs/developers/integration-guide.md

 ## Introduction

-SuperNova is a modern blockchain implementation with advanced features including quantum-resistant cryptography, environmental impact tracking, and Lightning Network support.
-This guide aims to help third-party services integrate with SuperNova effectively.
+Supernova is a modern blockchain implementation with advanced features including quantum-resistant cryptography, environmental impact tracking, and Lightning Network support.
+This guide aims to help third-party services integrate with Supernova effectively.

 ### Key Features